Application of three-body stability to globular clusters: I. The stability radius: Application to globular clusters and approximating the stability radius

+where $f(e_i)$ is given by \reqOne{gc_eccdistfn}.
+The fraction of unstable orbits for the co-planar $e_o = 0.5$ system is shown in Figure~\ref{gc_SB_Shaded} (b) using the stability values from panel (a).

 The final fraction of unstable orbits as a function of the period ratio $\sigma$ is determined by averaging \reqOne{gc_funs_coplanar} across the range of relative inclinations between the star-cluster and cluster-galaxy orbits.
 For orbits with relative inclination $I$ the inclination terms listed in Section~\ref{MSC} are used to calculate the resonance width and hence the stability of orbits.
+The final fraction of unstable orbits can be written as